MaxBotCoder/Selenium-Firefox-Driver-Module/README.md

+Welcome to Selenium Firefox Driver Module!

 REQUIRES PYTHON3 & SELENIUM WEBDRIVER INSTALLED!

-Welcome to Selenium Firefox Driver Modules's github page!
+How do you use the Firefox Driver Module you may ask?

+Its simple really all you need to do is:

+Step

 The goal of this project is to create an easy and simple solution to enabling selenium on firefox!